Twitter Blue Subscribers Can Now Upload 2-Hour Videos in the App

 Advertisers don’t want their promotions appearing alongside offensive material, while Twitter is also allowing ads to be subject to Community Notes, where users can refute the claims made in them – which Musk also says has lost Twitter some of its big spenders.

-With this in mind, it may not matter if Twitter can build its video audience – but then again, in general, if you have large enough reach, advertisers will follow, regardless of the perceived risks.
+With these recent developments at Twitter in mind, it may not matter if it can build its video audience – but then again, in general, if you have large enough reach, advertisers will follow, regardless of the perceived risks.

-Yaccarino also has far more experience that Elon on this front, and she could look to shift Twitter’s direction more in their favor, which is likely another key element of her appointment.
+Yaccarino also has far more experience than Musk on the video front, and she could look to shift Twitter in that direction, which is likely another key element of her appointment.

-Whatever comes next, it seems clear that video will play a big role, and longer uploads are another piece of that puzzle, which could help to shift user behaviors.
+Whatever comes next, it seems clear that video will play a bigger role, and longer uploads are another piece of that puzzle, which could help to shift user behaviors.